vkchangl10/interviewTest_RestAPI/README.md

-# Laravel 11 Secure API with Authentication
+# Laravel 11 Secure API - interviewTest_RestAPI

 This project is a RESTful API built using Laravel 11 with authentication powered by Laravel Sanctum.
 It includes user registration and login, along with secure transaction management.